computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/index.md

 - Registration Link TBA
   - This event will be held in person.
 Attendees must register for the SIGCSE Technical Symposium and register for the pre-conference event as part of that.
 - [Detailed Event Agenda](eventAgenda.md)
-    - The detailed agenda is TBD.
+    - The detailed agenda has been posted.
 - [Resulting Materials](materials.md)
   - Submissions, presentations, and session notes from the event.
+(Updated during and after the event.)
 - [SIGCSE 2025](https://sigcse2025.sigcse.org)

 ## Important Dates